- About The Prostate

 - And Dr. Carl Reese, at Pennsylvania State University College of Medicine, hopes the new finding can convince patients to stop wasting money on saw palmetto.
 "Millions of dollars are spent each year by men on this product and it may not be of any benefit," said Reese.
 "This article will help the argument that they are wasting their money."

-Saw Palmetto and Pygeum Africanum are Useless
+Saw Palmetto and Pygeum Africanum are both worthless.

 In a recent article, "natural healing research guru", Roger Mason says "For years now I've been explaining why saw palmetto, pygeum africanum, stinging nettles, pumpkin seeds and other similar herbs are useless, have no therapeutic effect, do not help prostate health in any way and are mere promotional scams.
 Yet, men keep buying countless millions of dollars worth of saw palmetto and other such worthless products every year.